Skip to main content

 url: <publicly accessible url to your deployment>

-token: ${{ secrets.AUTOMAGICALLY_TOKEN }}
+token: ${{ secrets.OCTOMIND_API_KEY }}

-testTargetId: <your testTargetId that you also get from us>
+testTargetId: <your testTargetId from your octomind project>

-5. Set user permissions
+3. Set user permissions

 Make sure that your build service user also has permissions to comment to pull requests.
 To do so, navigate to the Project Settings > Repos > Repositories > Security tab and allow the ‘contribute to pull request’ flag.